Mobiquity Technologies, Inc. A - GuruFocus.com

-Each pre-funded warrant is exercisable at any time to purchase one share of common stock at an exercise price of $0.0001 per share.
-Each Series 2023 Warrant is exercisable for five years to purchase 1.5 shares of common stock at an exercise price of $0.465 per 1.5 shares.
-The Series 2023 Warrants also have an alternative cashless exercise permitting the holder to acquire 0.75 shares for each 1.5 shares any time after the earlier of (i) 30 days following the date of the underwriting agreement, and (ii) the date on which the aggregate trading volume of the Company's common stock beginning on the initial exercise date of the Series 2023 Warrants exceeds 36,290,322 shares.

-In addition, the Company has granted the underwriters a 45-day option to purchase up to an additional 1,209,678 shares and/or pre-funded warrants in lieu of shares, and Series 2023 Warrants to purchase 1,814,517 shares at the public offering price less the underwriting discounts and commissions.
-The offering is expected to close on or about February 16, 2023, subject to satisfaction of customary closing conditions.
+The Company filed a final prospectus relating to the offering with the Securities and Exchange Commission on February 15, 2023, which describes, among other things, the number and terms of the securities sold in the offering.

-Spartan Capital Securities, LLC is acting as bookrunner for this offering.
+Spartan Capital Securities, LLC acted as sole bookrunner for this offering.
 Ruskin Moscou Faltischek P.C. represented the Company and Manatt, Phelps & Phillips, LLP represented Spartan Capital Securities, LLC.

-The Securities and Exchange Commission (“SEC”) declared effective a registration statement on Form S-1 relating to these securities on February 13, 2023.
-A final prospectus relating to this offering will be filed with the SEC.
-The offering is being made only by means of a prospectus, copies of which may be obtained, when available, from: Spartan Capital Securities, LLC, 45 Broadway, New York, NY 10006, at (212) 293-0123.

 About Mobiquity Technologies